The relative class number one problem for function fields, II: Subfields of the Galois closure

-\begin{definition} Let $G_0$ be the Galois group of $F''$ over $F\cdot \FF_{q_{F''}}$.
-Let $\chi_0, \chi_1, \dots$ be the nontrivial irreducible characters of $G_0$ over $\QQ$, numbered so that $\chi_0$ is the restriction of the standard representation of $S_d$.
-For each $i$, let $d_i$ be the dimension of each irreducible \emph{complex} representation appearing in the $\chi_i$.
-Then we have an isogeny decomposition
+Let $\chi_0, \chi_1, \dots$ be the nontrivial irreducible characters of $G$ over $\QQ$, numbered so that $\chi_0$ is the restriction of the standard representation of $S_d$.
+For each $i$, let $d_i$ be the dimension of each irreducible \emph{complex} representation of $G_0$ appearing in $\chi_i$.
+Then writing $\Res$ for Weil restriction, we have an isogeny decomposition